Azure/kubernetes-keyvault-flexvol/docs/istio-tls-certificate.md

 From here on, configuration is manual.
 As of Istio 1.0.6, Istio does not yet support configuring the ingress gateway to support external Key Management Services.
 Refer to the [sample ingress-gateway](./istio-tls-certificate/istio-ingressgateway.yaml) for how to configure the ingressgateway.
 Let's break this sample down.

-To the ingress gateway, we add an extra read-only volume mount that refers to the `keyvault-certs` volume:
+To the ingress gateway, we add an extra read-only volume mount that refers to the `keyvault-certs` volume, which is mounted by the kubernetes-keyvault-flexvolume plugin:

 ```yaml
         - mountPath: /etc/istio/keyvault-certs